Cannabis Health & Safety

 How should I store cannabis?

 Dried cannabis should be kept in a dry, cool place.
-If you have children or pets in your home, ensure that all cannabis products are kept safely out of reach and ideally kept in a secure childproof container.
+If you have children or pets in your home, ensure all cannabis products are kept safely out of reach and ideally kept in a secure childproof container.